 Under the Provisions, in addition to effluent limitation compliance monitoring and monitoring specific to flow-through acute toxicity testing systems, the Water Boards would have the option to require dischargers to conduct additional toxicity testing.
 This testing can include, but is not limited to special studies, additional test species, testing with additional dilutions or higher concentrations of effluent than the IWC, or using test species not included in Table 1 of Section IV.B.1.b of the Provisions.
 The Water Boards can require this testing in an NPDES permit or a Water Code section 13383 Order.
 The rationale for requiring additional monitoring must be documented in the NPDES fact sheet (or equivalent document) or Water Code section 13383 Order.

-The Water Boards must specify in the permit the specific type of testing (e.g. the most sensitive species and the concentration of the IWC) that will be used to determine compliance with the MDEL and MMEL.
-To the extent any of the additional monitoring described above requires the use of receiving water, different species, different effluent concentrations than the IWC, or different test methods, that additional monitoring cannot be used to determine compliance with the toxicity effluent limitations specified in Section IV.B.2.e of the Provisions.
+The Water Boards must specify in the permit the specific type of testing (e.g., the most sensitive species and the concentration of the IWC) that will be used to determine compliance with the MDEL and MMEL.
+To the extent any of the additional monitoring described above requires the use of receiving water, different test methods or species than in Table 1 of the Provisions, or different effluent concentrations than the IWC, that additional monitoring cannot be used to determine compliance with the numeric toxicity effluent limitations specified in Sections IV.B.2.e and IV.B.2.f of the Provisions.

-5.7.4 Consideration of Small Disadvantaged Communities

-Under the Provisions, Regional Water Boards could exempt POTW dischargers serving small disadvantaged communities from some or all of the implementation requirements.
-The small disadvantaged community exception is specific to POTW dischargers serving populations of 20,000 people or less, or reasonably isolated and divisible segments of larger municipalities serving 20,000 people or less, with a median household income (MHI) that is less than 80 percent of the statewide annual median household income.

-To allow such an exemption, the Regional Water Board must first make a finding that the discharger will have no reasonable potential to cause or contribute to an exceedance of the toxicity water quality objectives.
-In making such a finding, the Regional Water Board would not need to use the procedures in the Provisions for determining reasonable potential.

-After making such a finding, the Regional Water Board would then determine if the POTW discharger must still meet some of the implementation requirements to protect the receiving water, or if they are exempt from all of the implementation requirements in the Provisions.
-The Regional Water Board could also require an exempt POTW discharger to conduct routine monitoring as necessary.
-The monitoring frequency could not exceed the monitoring frequencies as required by the Provisions: monthly routine monitoring for dischargers authorized to discharge at a rate equal to or greater than 5 MGD, and quarterly routine monitoring for dischargers authorized to discharger less than 5 MGD.

-If a POTW discharger is exempted, the Regional Water Board would still need to include the water quality objectives of the Provisions as receiving water limitations in the NPDES permit.

 Consideration of Insignificant Dischargers

 Under the Provisions, the Regional Water Boards may exempt certain non-storm water NPDES dischargers, which are determined to be insignificant dischargers, from some or all of the implementation requirements.
 Insignificant Dischargers are NPDES dischargers that are determined by the Water Boards to be very low threats to water quality.
-Examples of insignificant dischargers may include, but is not limited to, small non-continuous dischargers, once through cooling dischargers, and water purveyors.
+Examples of insignificant dischargers may include, but is not limited to, small non-continuous dischargers and once through cooling dischargers